Victorian face-to-face teaching to resume

 There are now 1509 confirmed coronavirus cases in Victoria, with two cases removed from the tally.

-There were 161,000 tests done in a two week blitz to Sunday done across the state and the results from all those tests are due to be completed soon, Mr Andrews said.
+There were 161,000 tests done in a two-week blitz to Sunday across the state and the results from all those tests are due to be completed soon, Mr Andrews said.

 Eighteen people have died in Victoria from the virus.